Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 - `nop`: Does absolutely nothing.
 - `assert condition`: Checks if the condition is true, and if not, it throws an error.
 Example: `assert x > 0`
 - `function_name(arguments)`: Calls a function or a closure with the given arguments.
 Example: `goto("mouse")`

+!!! note
+    Closures can be put inside of lists, and calling them looks like this: `list[0](1, 2)`.
+This calls the closure at index 0 of the list with the arguments 1 and 2.
+Another example is `object.key(1, 2)`, which calls the closure at the key `key` of the object with the arguments 1 and 2.

 - `import "file.crst"`: Imports a Crust file.
 The file can contain functions and variables.
 Import statements are defined at the head of the program.
 Example: `import "utils.crst"`

 To assign a list's or object's value, you can use the following syntax: